PR Crisis Communication & Management Plan (2023 Guide)

 A key tip here is that your employees should be considered your biggest and best stakeholders.
 Consider how many social media accounts there are collectively talking about your brand thanks to your employees.

-1 employee with 100 friends is likely to have more of a ‘viral’ effect than your paid push via promotion channels so try to focus on using this method to communication with real-world users of your services/products.
+1 employee with 100 friends is likely to have more of a ‘viral’ effect than your paid push via promotion channels so try to focus on using this method to communicate with real-world users of your services/products.

 Employees can communicate and spread news and messaging amongst their peers which can, hopefully, result in the network effect where your news will be spread for free and word-of-mouth.

-In a crisis situation you can have pre-planned holding statements ready to go live inside your company’s online newsroom.
+In a crisis situation, you can have pre-planned holding statements ready to go live inside your company’s online newsroom.
 Now this could be sitting in draft or it could be a dedicated crisis newsroom that goes live during a situation, either way you have an easy-to-access statement for anyone internally to access and set it live.

-The purpose of a holding statement is to not grovel and plead for forgiveness but to simply acknowledge the situation, provide easy to access contact information and have a central location where updates can be added and viewed by stakeholders.
+The purpose of a holding statement is to not grovel and plead for forgiveness but to simply acknowledge the situation, provide easy-to-access contact information and have a central location where updates can be added and viewed by stakeholders.

 Assess, discuss and develop strategies around how to fix the issues witnessed and update potential scenarios that may occur.